Skip to content

 2. The api_token argument is included to enable anonymous logging.

-Once you register, you should leave the token out of your script and instead save it as an environment variable.
+Once you've registered, leave the token out of your script and instead save it as an environment variable.

 3. Sets a custom name, which you can use as a human-friendly ID.